google/codemirror.dart/UPDATING_CODEMIRROR.md

 ## Don't have Bower?
 Install it from http://www.bower.io.

 - Update `bower.json` and change the version number for the `codemirror` dependency.
 - Update the version number in the `README_.google` file.
 - Run `bower install` (or `grind install`).
 - Run `grind copy-codemirror`.
+- Update the `changelog.md` file.